Content Warning: This article discusses multiple forms of trauma, including sexual assault, and online predators.

-As of December 4, 2019, Instagram has launched two new safety measures meant to better protect its younger users.
+Instagram has also launched some parental controls meant to better protect its younger users.
 Unfortunately, they’re easy for kids to work around.
-The first change requires users to confirm they’re at least 13 by entering in their birth date — but it’s not hard for underage kids to enter an age that’s older than they really are.
-The second change enables users to turn off direct messages from people they don’t know, which is meant to prevent strangers from contacting kids.
+One safety feature requires users to confirm they’re at least 13 by entering their birth date — but it’s not hard for underage kids to enter an age that’s older than they really are.
+The second feature enables users to turn off direct messages from people they don’t know, which is meant to prevent strangers from contacting kids.
 However, there’s nothing to prevent kids from turning it back on once their parents leave the room.

 What are Instagram stories?